22Xoli/digital-portfolio-PRP370./README.md

-### ✍ Reflection (STAR Technique)
+### Reflection (STAR Technique)

 **Situation:**

-After completing my CV, I needed to submit the final version for assessment.
+After finalizing my CV, I was required to submit the final version for assessment.

 **Task:**
-The objective was to submit a completed, professional CV demonstrating my skills and readiness for employment.
+The objective was to present a well-crafted, professional CV that effectively highlighted my skills and readiness for employment.

 **Action:**
-I uploaded my CV file to my GitHub repository and submitted the link on Blackboard as instructed.
+I uploaded my CV file to my GitHub repository and provided the link on Blackboard as per the instructions.

 **Result:**
 The submission was successful.
-Hosting the CV on GitHub enhanced my understanding of digital portfolios and will be useful when applying for future roles.
+Hosting my CV on GitHub not only enhanced my understanding of digital portfolios but also will be beneficial for future job applications.

----